bqwer/flowutils/design/thoughts.md

 yamllint -- check syntax, indents, etc. in yaml files
 yq -- lightweight command line yaml processor (incl. merge)

-somehow it's needed to combine population of the tool specific screepts and scheduler to run this scripts
+somehow it's needed to combine population of the tool specific scripts and scheduler to run this scripts

+## Pipelining the flow
+The main idea to give everything you _need_ to pipeline the flow.
+But pipelining itself should be done manually withing particular implementation.

-How do you specify the flow?
+## How do you specify the flow?
-Steps -> Scripts -> Runs
+- Describe Steps
+- Generate Scripts
+- Organize Runs